wikicite/kukulu/kukulu.md

 The **database model of Wikibase** (also referred to as *conceptual data model of Wikibase*) is [implemented canonically in PHP](https://github.com/wmde/WikibaseDataModel) and [described at MediaWiki.org](https://www.mediawiki.org/wiki/Wikibase/DataModel).
 The model is most visible through the Wikibase user interface.
 This specification assumes basic knowledge of the Wikibase database model and its terminology.

 A good starting point to learn about the Wikibase database model in practice is the [Wikidata introduction] and help pages such as [Help:Items], [Help:Statements], and [Help:Lexemes].
-The best way to get familiar with data in Wikibase is contributing to Wikidata.
+The best way to get familiar with data in Wikibase is regularly contributing to Wikidata.

 [Wikidata introduction]: https://www.wikidata.org/wiki/Wikidata:Introduction
 [Help:Items]: https://www.wikidata.org/wiki/Help:Items